Innovative Keratoconus Treatment

 Corneal cross-linking, also known as CXL, is a recently released FDA approved treatment for mild to moderate keratoconus.
 CXL is considered a minimally invasive procedure and has been found to be effective for many patients diagnosed with keratoconus.

-Keratoconus is classified as a progressive eye disease.
+Keratoconus a thinning and weakening of the cornea.
 It causes the cornea, which is usually shaped like a dome, to bulge out, into more of a cone shape.
 Having a cone-shaped cornea means that vision will become blurry and distorted, which requires special contacts and glasses.
-Those who are looking at corrective vision options like LASIK are typically not considered appropriate candidates, because keratoconus makes the cornea in the eye weaker, leaving it too thin to handle LASIK properly.
+If you have keratoconus, you will not qualify for Lasik.

 Corneal cross-linking is a procedure that aims to strengthen the cornea while slowing down the effects of keratoconus.
-CXL was created to help stall the effects and progression of keratoconus.
+CXL does not reverse or fix keratoconus; it is done to halt the progression of the disease and potentially stave off a corneal transplant.
 CXL is performed in two ways: epithelium-off and epithelium-on.

 In epithelium-off CXL, the eye doctor will remove the first layer of the cornea, which is known as the epithelium.
 Removing the epithelium ensures that treatment is most effective.
 The epithelium removal process is painless and performed very quickly.
 When the epithelium has been fully removed, your eye doctor will apply liquid riboflavin drops to the eye.
 When the drops have been absorbed into your eye, they are then activated by using UV light.
 During the activation step, you will sit with the light in your eye for an extended period, which will be determined by your eye doctor.
 Next, a special kind of contact lens will be placed on your eye to help with healing.